TyGrim13/TyGrim2/README.md

 Software Engineer & Creative
 ----------------------

-👨‍💻 - Always playing with new technologies keeps me current.
-I started learning over 10 years ago with CSS, HTML and CMS frameworks like: Wordpress, BigEcommerce and Shopify.
-In 2021, I expanded my tech stack with React.JS, Node.JS, TypeScript, mySQL and started touching on Blockchain development with Solidity.
-I lived well by starting with freelance work before returning to school obtainining a certificate in full-stack Development.
-I am currently seeking full-time position and come highly recommended by my previous employer as a Software Engineering with Code-Distillers in Las Vegas.
+👨‍💻 - Always immersed in new technologies to stay up-to-date.
+My journey began over 10 years ago, diving into CSS, HTML, and CMS frameworks such as Wordpress, BigEcommerce, and Shopify.
+In 2021, I enriched my tech stack with React.JS, Node.JS, TypeScript, and mySQL.
+I initially ventured into the world of freelancing, which gave me invaluable experiences, and later, I returned to academia to secure a certificate in Full-stack Development.
+At present, I'm on the lookout for a full-time role.
+My role as a Software Engineer with Code-Distillers in Las Vegas has armed me with robust recommendations from my previous employer.

-🎸 - Outside the world of tech too, I enjoy developing new skills in the anything of the arts and like learn about optimizing well-being and health.
-My intrest are vast spreading all over the map from guitar, song writting, painting, content writing, poetry, meditation, breath-work, ice bathing, camping, dog training and I absolutely love to cook.🔥
+🎸 - Beyond the realm of technology, I'm a continuous learner, always eager to acquire novel skills.
+The arts captivate me, and I'm forever curious about ways to enhance well-being and health.
+My interests span a broad spectrum – from guitar, songwriting, painting, content creation, and poetry to meditation, breath-work, ice baths, camping, and dog training.
+And yes, I have an unbridled passion for cooking.🔥

-✈️ - I also enjoying traveling.
-I have been to over a dozen different countries.
-Some of my favorites so far have been: Vietnam, Bail, New Zealand and my top fav Mexico City.
+✈️ - Traveling fuels my soul.
+My passport is stamped with memories from over a dozen countries.
+Some places that have left an indelible mark on me include Vietnam, Bali, New Zealand, with Mexico City topping the list.

 ### Skills